home-assistant/scenegen/README.md

 ## Colors

-Scenegen allows colors to be captured, and in fact Home Assistant light entities store up to 5 different ways of specifying the colors.
+Scenegen allows colors to be captured, and in fact Home Assistant light entities store up to 4 different ways of specifying the colors.
 This is redundant for creating scenes so Scenegen picks 1 and goes with it.
-The default is `color_temp` but you can change this with the `--colortype` flag.
+The default is `color_temp` but you can change this with the `--colortype` flag, supported options are xy_color, rgb_color, color_temp and color_name.

 ## Types